The Outer Limits (1963 TV series): Home media

+LaserDisc release

+From 1990 to 1995, four LaserDisc boxed sets were released.
+A total of twenty-nine of the forty-nine episodes were released on this format.

 VHS release

 A "platinum" version of the MGM/UA Library brand product of the video series was released.

 DVD releases

 MGM Home Entertainment has released both seasons of The Outer Limits on DVD in Region 1.
 In 2007, they re-released the series in three separate sets.
 In October 2008, MGM released a 7-disc box set featuring all 49 episodes of the series.
 The re-releases of Season 2 correctly claim three discs in the set on the outer packaging, whereas the individual slim cases with the DVDs inside rather confusingly claim only two.